 When courts are faced with cases in which a psychology-related question arises, they may turn to psychologists and ask for help with the case.
 For example, psychologists might assist the court in understanding a criminal's mental state at the time of a crime or whether a particular jury might have been biased against a defendant based on his or her race.
 This is the realm of forensic psychology.

-This program teaches students about the various roles for psychologists in the legal system and helps them discover which roles they might like to pursue through careers in mental health, criminal justice or through graduate training.
+This program teaches students about the various roles of psychologists in the legal system and helps them discover which roles they might like to pursue through careers in mental health, criminal justice or through graduate training.

-The Bachelor of Science degree differs from the Bachelor of Arts degree in that it requires two additional lab courses and advanced statistical training.
+The Bachelor of Science degree differs from the BA degree in that it requires two additional lab courses and advanced statistical training.
 The Bachelor of Science program provides a greater depth of knowledge in the biological and neuroscientific aspects of psychology that are becoming increasingly important both for research and clinical forensic practice.
 In addition, the advanced statistical training further prepares students for careers and graduate training involving psychological research, clinical research and legal policy research.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.